frictionlessdata/livemark/pages/guides-and-tutorials/data-journalism.md

 $ livemark start
 ```

-If you do like it, commit the changes and push it to Github.
+When you are ready to publish your work, commit the changes and push it to Github.
 The only missing part now is enabling Github Pages:

 > https://guides.github.com/features/pages/